Sebastien-Raguideau/Ebame/Binning.md

 All datasets for this tutorial can be found at

-    /var/autofs/ifb/public/teachdata/ebame/Quince-data-2021
+    /var/autofs/ifb/public/teachdata/ebame/Quince-data-2021/Quince_datasets
 We have here different dataset subsampled so they can run in real time during the workshop.
-We are going to use reads from the AD_data folder.
+We are going to use reads from the AD_small folder.
 They come from an industrial anaerobic digester study we realised but correspond to only a few MAGs.

 For simplification sake, we are going to create a global variable:

-    export DATA=/var/autofs/ifb/public/teachdata/ebame/Quince-data-2021
+    export DATA=/var/autofs/ifb/public/teachdata/ebame/Quince-data-2021/Quince_datasets

 **This is a shell dependant command, you need to retype each time you reopen a terminal**